COVID-19 kills 8 more Iranians over past 24 hours

-Some 8 more Iranians have died from the coronavirus disease (COVID-19) over the past 24 hours bringing the total deaths to 141,224, Iran's Health Ministry said on Sunday.
+Some eight more Iranians have died from the coronavirus disease (COVID-19) over the past 24 hours bringing the total deaths to 141,165, Iran's Health Ministry said on Saturday.

 Follow us on Twitter @IrnaEnglish